KhangHoang04/ImageTranscriber/README.md

 ### Example File Descriptions

 #### `Menu.py`
 This script displays a menu and allows users to select either the OCR or LLAVA transcription option.
-Ensure that the Tesseract and Ollama paths are added to the environment.
+The paths for Tesseract and Ollama are managed by `config.py` for cross-platform compatibility.

 #### `OCR.py`
 This module handles all OCR-based transcription.
 It searches recursively in the `TranscribeImages` directory for images and uses Tesseract to extract text.
 If no text is detected, it informs the user that OCR may not be supported for the image.